One-dimensional asymmetrically interacting quantum droplets in Bose-Bose mixtures: INTRODUCTION

 The remainder of this paper is organized as follows.
-Sec.~\ref{sec: theo} begins with the energy functional for quantum droplets in a one-dimensional weakly interacting two-component Bose mixture.
-We then derive the extended Gross–Pitaevskii equations with an external harmonic trapping potential to describe this quantum droplet.
-Meanwhile, a variational approximation with a super-Gaussian Ansatz for the droplet wave function and the sum-rule approach are introduced.
+Section~\ref{sec: theo} begins with the energy functional for quantum droplets in a one-dimensional weakly interacting two-component Bose mixture.
+We then derive the extended Gross-Pitaevskii equations with an external harmonic trapping potential to describe this quantum droplet.
+Meanwhile, a variational approximation with a super-Gaussian ansatz for the droplet wave function, the sum-rule approach, and the linearization technique are introduced successively.
 In Sec.~\ref{sec: results}, we apply these methods to consider the roles of interaction-strength ratio, trapping strength, and total atom number on droplets, and compute the ground-state properties as well as the low‑lying collective modes under asymmetric intraspin interactions.
 The influence of the interaction-strength ratio, trapping strength, and total atom number on the quantum droplets is systematically discussed.
 Finally, Sec.~\ref{sec: conclusions} provides concluding remarks and an outlook for future work.